rshirazi/rshirazi.github.io/_projects/activist-visions.md

 faculty and students as they responded to everything from the social upheaval of the Vietnam era to the tumultuous shifts occurring at their own institution with open admissions, and beyond.

 [^1]: See discussion of Jackie Eubanks, Joan Marshall, and Pat Schuman in Samek, Intellectual Freedom and Social Responsibility in American Librarianship, 1967-1974.
+Jefferson, N.C.: McFarland, 2001.